oroinc/documentation/user_guide/ui_components.rst

 - Click anywhere on the row of a record in the grid

-For example, this is a View page of a channel:
+For example, this is a View page of an opportunity:

 .. image:: ./img/ui_components/view_page.png

 If there are several sections, they will be displayed one after another and allocated separately in different tabs.

-*"View"* pages may contain a lot of sections, subsections and even grids.
+(In the example above, these are "General Information", "Activities" and "Additional Information".

-For example, the *"View"* page of an account record contains its general details, information about related activities (emails, calls, tasks, etc.) and additional details for all the customers assigned to the account in different channels.
+Click the section name on the relevant tab and this section will be displayed on the top:

 .. image:: ./img/ui_components/view_page_tabs.png